 Exchange Traded Funds (ETFs) give investors with exposure to illiquid commodities, bonds, and indices.
 Leveraged ETFs offer a multiple of the daily return of the underlying ETFs, making them more appealing to investors seeking to multiply their returns.
-The daily rebalancing of exchange-traded funds (ETFs) provides a multiple of the daily return of the index being tracked, but not a multiple of the cumulative return if held for more than one day, a phenomenon known as volatility decay. （Ahmed Abdou,2017）[14Suppose we are in an ideal market with an initial portfolio value 1 and the market fluctuates by +x on the first day and -x on the second, giving us +2x, -2x for 2x LETFs, and +3x, -3x for 3x LETFs.
+The daily rebalancing of exchange-traded funds (ETFs) provides a multiple of the daily return of the index being tracked, but not a multiple of the cumulative return if held for more than one day, a phenomenon known as volatility decay. （Ahmed Abdou,2017）[14]Suppose we are in an ideal market with an initial portfolio value 1 and the market fluctuates by +x on the first day and -x on the second, giving us +2x, -2x for 2x LETFs, and +3x, -3x for 3x LETFs.
 Consequently, the portfolio yields (1+x) (1-x), (1+2x)(1-2x), and (1+3x)(1-3x) correspondingly.
 Suppose we optimally put market fluctuations every two days as a combination; as time approaches infinity, we will have n such combinations, and our portfolios can be expressed independently by the formula as: 1+xn1-xn,1+2xn(1-2x)n,(1+3x)n(1-3x)n.